EducationalTestingService/skll/doc/run_experiment.rst

 num_cv_folds *(Optional)*
 """"""""""""""""""""""

-The number of folds to use for cross-validation.
+The number of folds to use for cross validation.
 Defaults to 10.

 .. _random_folds: